-- (a) Subject to subsections (b) and (c) and in accordance with Section 108: - (1) a dissolved protected series shall wind up its activities and affairs in the same manner that a limited liability company winds up its activities and affairs under [cite the winding up provisions of this state's limited liability company act], subject to the same requirements and conditions and with the same effects; and - (2) judicial supervision or another judicial remedy is available in the winding up of the protected series to the same extent, in the same manner, under the same conditions, and with the same effects that apply under [cite the judicial supervision provision of this state's limited liability company act].
+(a) Subject to subsections (b) and (c) and in accordance with Section 108:

-- (b) When a protected series of a series limited liability company dissolves, the company may deliver to the [Secretary of State] for filing a statement of protected series dissolution stating the name of the company and the protected series and that the protected series is dissolved.
-The filing of the statement by the [Secretary of State] has the same effect with regard to the protected series as the filing by the [Secretary of State] of a statement of dissolution under [cite the provisions of this state's limited liability company act stating the constructive notice effect of the filing of a statement of dissolution pertaining to a limited liability company]. - (c) When a protected series of a series limited liability company has completed winding up, the company may deliver to the [Secretary of State] for filing a statement of designation cancellation stating the name of the company and the protected series and that the protected series is terminated.
-The filing of the statement by the [Secretary of State] has the same effect as the filing by the [secretary of state] of a statement of termination under [cite the provisions of this state's limited liability company act stating the constructive notice effect of the filing of a statement of termination pertaining to a limited liability company]. - (d) A series limited liability company has not completed its winding up until each of the protected series of the company has completed its winding up.
+- (1) a dissolved protected series shall wind up its activities and affairs in the same manner that a limited liability company winds up its activities and affairs under [cite the winding up provisions of this state's limited liability company statute], subject to the same requirements and conditions and with the same effects; and - (2) judicial supervision or another judicial remedy is available in the winding up of the protected series to the same extent, in the same manner, under the same conditions, and with the same effects that apply under [cite the judicial supervision provision of this state's limited liability company statute]. - (b) When a protected series of a series limited liability company dissolves, the company may deliver to the [Secretary of State] for filing a statement of protected series dissolution stating the name of the company and of the protected series and that the protected series is dissolved.
+The filing of the statement by the [Secretary of State] has the same effect as the filing by the [Secretary of State] of a statement of dissolution under [cite the provisions of this state's limited liability company statute stating the constructive notice effect of the filing of a statement of dissolution pertaining to a limited liability company]. - (c) When a protected series of a series limited liability company has completed winding up, the company may deliver to the [Secretary of State] for filing a statement of designation cancellation stating the name of the company and of the protected series and that the protected series is terminated.
+The filing of the statement by the [Secretary of State] has the same effect as the filing by the [secretary of state] of a statement of termination under [cite the provisions of this state's limited liability company statute stating the constructive notice effect of the filing of a